 Along with confined space rescue training, Fire and Safety Australia offers several other courses that may be combined with this course to save money.

 The courses that are most useful in addition to confined space rescue training are:

-To obtain a fully-costed training course proposal or to request access to our online booking system, fill in the enquiry form below.
+To obtain more information, or a fully-costed training course proposal, fill in the enquiry form below.
 You can also call our office on 1300 88 55 30.